GillesDebunne/GillesDebunne.github.io/_posts/2014-05-20-bash-is-back.md

 Parameter  4: d"
 ```

-4 parameters instead of the expected 3, double quotes loosing their meaning, totally unpredictable.
+4 parameters instead of the expected 3, double quotes loosing their meaning and a text split by spaces.

 ## showargs